-In this tutorial, you learn how to integrate GoToMeeting with Azure Active Directory (Azure AD).
-Integrating GoToMeeting with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate GoToMeeting with Azure Active Directory (Azure AD).
+When you integrate GoToMeeting with Azure AD, you can:

-- You can control in Azure AD who has access to GoToMeeting.
+- Control in Azure AD who has access to GoToMeeting.

-- You can enable your users to be automatically signed-in to GoToMeeting (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to GoToMeeting with their Azure AD accounts.

 To configure the integration of GoToMeeting into Azure AD, you need to add GoToMeeting from the gallery to your list of managed SaaS apps.